Bows

 The traditional word, though modernized, means the same thing.

-This is the part that is usually held by the hand used to hold the bow.
+This is the part that’s usually held by the hand used to hold the bow.

 These are various parts of the bow located on the upper side and the lower side.